preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

 + **Create Task**: If a review task should be created, select this option.
 Then use the list to select who to assign the task to.
 + **Task expire in**: This is shown when you select "Create Task".
 Set the number of days, months or years before the task will expire.

+**Important note!** In Omnia 6.12 the review reminder task has been updated.
+If a new edition/revision of a controlled document is published or the published document is deleted, any associated review reminder task will be automatically completed.
+If the review is completed, the review comment will be added to the document history and a new review date will be calculated based on the review reminder rule set on the document type.

 Archive
 ----------
 Use this tab to decide if this Document Type should be archived or not.
 If the Document Type should be archived, you can set archive to be used, by adding the Url.
 You don't have to add a Url to use the default archive.